-Week three!
-Onwards with our Resilience Challenge, we hope we’re starting to become a habit for you.
-Following on from our great event last week on goals, we turn to routines and the daily practices we take to achieve them.
-Habits!
+It’s Week three of our Resilience Challenge, and following on from our great event last week on Goals, we now want to turn our attention to routines, and the daily practices we take to achieve them-Habits!

 You can sign up now for our next event this Wednesday morning with Tamsin Webster, Chief People Officer for N Family Club, where we’ll be discussing habits in depth.
 Grab your free spot and bring a friend.

 “If your habits don’t line up with your dream, then you need to either change your habits or change your dream” – John Maxwell

 We all have habits, but whether they work for or against us is another matter.
 When things outside of our control happen they can often break our habits or lead us into falling back on habits of comfort.
 Right now what you need to be thinking about is structuring the good ones, tweaking the so-so, and working towards removing the bad.

 For us to reach our goals, we need to have daily and weekly habits.
 As we saw last week, our lives’ purpose – short or long-term – should shape the goals we set and work towards.
 Those goals are then broken into steps, and ultimately, they form habits.

 There are habits that you do daily that move you closer to your objective.
 There are others that you need to stay mentally and physically in the best place to accomplish those objectives.
 Simply put, if you say you want to run a marathon but you don’t make running a habit – well, then your habits and goals don’t align.
 You’ll always feel bad, and never feel good!

 Habits, done daily, build momentum, they move us closer to the finish line we set ourselves.
 But they do more than that.

 If you choose to accomplish the good habits you set yourself, day in and day out, you close the gap between who you are now and who you want to be.
 They are behaviours to reach your purpose.

 How do you set those good habits?
 We start with the Why – or rather, the If/Then.